okeomasilachi/ok/README.md

 To compile and run the shell, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-repo.git`
+1. Clone the repository: `git clone https://github.com/ok`
-2. Navigate to the project directory: `cd your-repo`
+2. Navigate to the project directory: `cd ok`
-3. Compile the source code: `gcc -o shell main.c`
+3. Compile the source code: `gcc -Wall -pedantic -Werror -Wextra -std=gnu89 *.c -g -o shell`
 4. Run the shell: `./shell`

 ## Usage